centria/cs-exercises-20/README.md

 ##### Section 3: Resetting the counter value

-CrEate the method **public void Reset()** for the counter that resets the value of the counter to 0.
+create the method **public void Reset()** for the counter that resets the value of the counter to 0.
 For example:

 ```cs
 public static void Main(string[] args)